Skip to content

 So what makes Belizean Creole different from English?
 Well, there’s a lot of substitutions, some noticeable changes in pronunciation, and some big grammatical changes.
 Here’s a few main examples:

-- The th sound from English (as in both the and thing) is gone.
+• The th sound from English (as in both the and thing) is gone, replaced by just a t sound.

-Additionally, many of the words in Belizean Creole come from other languages in the area.
-For some examples of useful travel phrases in Belizean Creole, check out this post from Moon Belize.
+Additionally, many of the words in Kriol come from other languages in the area.
+For some examples of useful travel phrases in Kriol, check out this post from Moon Belize.

 Spanish Language in Belize

-I will eventually make a longer post with everything you should know about Spanish for travel.
+I’ve written a longer post about using Spanish for travel.
 But Spanish does have a large presence in Belize, since it’s surrounded by Spanish-speaking countries.
-Like I said before, street signs, shop names, and everything else you might need is in English, but Spanish informs Belizean Creole and is also commonly spoken in Belize.
+Like I said before, street signs, shop names, and everything else you might need is in English.
+But Spanish informs Belizean Creole and is also commonly spoken in Belize and the surrounding countries.

 Spanish likely needs no introduction.
 If you live anywhere in the western hemisphere of Earth, you’ve encountered it at some point.
 Like any language, though, Spanish has many variations depending on where you go (as different as British, American, and Australian English are from each other).
 Belize is no different.

 So what are the differences?
-Well, just like with Belizean English and Belizean Creole, Belizean Spanish is heavily influenced by other languages.
+Well, just like with Belizean English and Kriol, Belizean Spanish is heavily influenced by other languages.
 Here’s some key differences:

 Mayan Languages in Belize